 A: Yes.
 There is no reason for anyone to do anything that might be harmful.
 The examinations are very basic and do not cause any physical or bodily harm to the simulated participant.
-For your safety and comfort, all encounters are digitally recorded in the clinical simulation center, and most interactions are observed by either a faculty member or simulation staff as they happen.
+For your safety and comfort, most encounters are digitally recorded in the clinical simulation center, and most interactions are observed by either a faculty member or simulation staff as they happen.

 A simulated participant is a person who has been coached to accurately and consistently recreate the history, personality, physical findings, and emotional structure and response patterns of an actual patient at a particular point in time.

 The University of Missouri employs simulated participants in the training and evaluation of health care professionals, including medical and nursing learners.
 Simulated participants are interviewed and examined by male and female health care learners.
 Patients may be audio or videotaped during simulation.